chartergreenm/notes/README.md

 # 2024-01-19
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive for clarity and maintainability over complex solutions.
 Write code that's easy to read, understand, and debug.
 Remember that you're not just writing code for machines to execute but also for fellow humans to comprehend.
 Complexity often leads to bugs and maintenance nightmares; simplicity paves the way for robust, scalable, and sustainable software."

+# 2024-01-20
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and simplicity in your solutions.
+Avoid over-engineering and complex designs unless necessary.
+Remember that code is read more often than it's written, so aim to make it easy to understand and maintain.
+Always consider the future developers who will inherit your codebase."

+In practice, this means writing modular code, using descriptive variable names, commenting effectively, and adhering to established conventions and best practices.
+It also involves choosing the right tools and algorithms for the task at hand, favoring readability and maintainability without compromising on performance or security.